guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

     → M || N —→ n , just (M' || N)
 ```

-If there is a parallel program, the left program will be reduced by one step
+If there is a parallel program, the left program will be reduced by one step.
-and the natural number will be added to the list.

 ```
   ξ||∅ₗ : ∀ {M N n}